d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](3-pair-plaits.png?align=right)

-The form starts under the hood with plaits of three threds.
+The form starts under the hood with plaits of three threads.
 The length of the plaits are determined by the number of blobs.

 The form then jumps to _pairs from threads_ to generate diagrams as shown below at the first step.
 Well, we cheated a little: some twists are added manually for the legs to make the snowflake stand out more clearly.